 “A game about criminals preparing flower arrangements.”

-All in all, it is possible to prepare and decorate 35 different bouquets, but you can only create four per playthrough.
+All in all, it is possible to prepare and decorate thirty-five different bouquets in “Eternal Home Floristry”, but you can only create four per playthrough.
 In this way, a variety of different stories in this approximately twenty minutes long game is explorable, which differ in their output sometimes more, sometimes less from each other.
 In addition, the initial composition changes with each playthrough.
-So you have at the beginning of each flower by chance two to three specimens (three specimens each for three types and two specimens each for the two remaining types).